William A. F. Browne

 Dr William Alexander Francis Browne (1805–1885) was one of the most significant British asylum doctors of the nineteenth century.
 At Montrose Asylum (1834–1838) in Angus and at the Crichton Royal in Dumfries (1838–1857), Browne introduced activities for patients including writing, group activity and drama, pioneered early forms of occupational therapy and art therapy, and initiated one of the earliest collections of artistic work by patients in a psychiatric hospital.
 In an age which rewarded self-control, Browne encouraged self-expression and may therefore be counted alongside William Tuke, Vincenzo Chiarugi and John Conolly as one of the pioneers of the moral treatment of mental illness.
-Sociologist Andrew Scull has identified Browne's career with the institutional climax of nineteenth century psychiatry.
+Sociologist Andrew Scull has identified Browne's career with the institutional triumph of nineteenth century psychiatry.

 In 1857, Browne was appointed Commissioner in Lunacy for Scotland and, in 1866, he was elected President of the Medico-Psychological Association, now the Royal College of Psychiatrists.
 He was the father of the eminent psychiatrist James Crichton-Browne.